bpt11/bpt11.github.io/README.md

 ---

 Update: Just spent some time and set it up so that I can just update my neocities directly through github with a workflow using the neocities api, so now it's just as easy for me to update it as it would be with github pages.
 So, I don't think I will be moving my neocities site to github pages.
 Maybe I'll use it still for something else eventually but for now I'm done.

+---

+Decided I'm just gonna use this to test things that I may or may not implement into my neocities site.
+Right now I'm going to investigate something from monastic.neocities.org, called the Markdown Zen Garden, a front end markdown rendering method using Marked, Pico and fetch.